Director: Jerry Rothwell

 82 Mins / 2020 / UK

-Meet the director, Jerry Rothwell, live at the cinema for a Q&A at the 8pm screening on Thursday 15th July.
+Meet the director, Jerry Rothwell, live at the cinema for a Q&A hosted by Wolfgang at the Electric Palace.

 How you can support the Electric Palace: